 Ken's Last Ever Radio Extravaganza is a terrifyingly live mix-and-match roving sound collage call-in loopfest of music/words/samples, with euphonic cacophony to soothe and stimulate.
 Airing simultaneously on WTJU and WFMU, with an additional episode every Wednesday 2-4pm on WFMU.
 20 years of audio archives live at http://lastever.org In Ken's "free time," he's spent the last 13 years creating software that runs radio station websites: http://kenzodb.com

 I grew up in southern California, and moved to C'ville in 1983 to attend grad school.
 That didn't work out, but I found a good job and a great radio station 'TJU.
-After several years as a listener I got involved in the folk department and have been part of the Atlantic Weekly team for over 20 years, and recently joined the Radio Tropicale crew, as well.
+After several years as a listener I got involved in the folk department and have been part of the Atlantic Weekly team for over 25 years, and am co-host of Beyond Borders.

 Michael Latsko began hosting The King of Instruments in June 1993 at the urging of former classical director D.V.
 Schnack.
 In summer 1995, he debuted Evensong to add sacred choral music to WTJU%u2019s programming mix.
 A double HOO, Michael works in HR at UVA and has been a church organist for over 30 years.
 Currently he is director of music at Grace Episcopal Church, Keswick/Cismont.

 Jason, a student at the University of Virginia, joined WTJU in 2015.
 Hailing from New York, he was raised on the Americana sounds of Upstate New York, most notably The Band.
 A newbie to the jazz and funk world, Jason is happy to be learning the sounds of The Crescent City under great tutelage in the Jazz & Blues Department.
 Jason loves discovering new music and is always looking for recommendations!